How to apply

 Required Undergraduate Preparation

-Before enrolling in graduate courses at Davis (courses numbered 200 and higher), a student should have completed a program of study equivalent to a B.A. or B.S. in a Science, Technology, Engineering, & Math (STEM) field.
+Before enrolling in graduate courses at Davis, a student should have completed a program of study equivalent to a B.A. or B.S. in a Science, Technology, Engineering, & Math (STEM) field.

 *Students without a prior degree in a STEM field should fill out the Prerequisite Course History form available in the electronic application, demonstrating two quarters of introductory science equivalent and two quarters of upper division STEM courses.